jensonp/project-steam-engine/backend-deep-dive-fixed.md

   dotenv.config({ path: path.join(process.cwd(), "src", ".env") }).parsed || {};
 ```

-Same process, but for `backend/src/.env`.
-Since `dotenv.config()` was already called once, any keys from `rootEnv` are already in `process.env`.
-The second call won't overwrite them (due to dotenv's default behavior), but the `.parsed` object captures the local file's values regardless.
+Same process, but for `backend/​src/​.​env`.
+Since `dotenv.​config()` was already called once, any keys from `root​Env` are already in `process.​env`.
+The second call won't overwrite them (due to dotenv's default behavior), but the `.​parsed` object captures the local file's values regardless.

 **Step 4 — Object spread merge**: